 Guided selling is a term that is becoming increasingly well-known.
 It originates from e-commerce, but has since become more and more important to B2B-businesses.
 Especially when you are looking to sell complex products, guided selling is well applicable.
-Especially when using CPQ software.
+Especially when manufacturing companies use CPQ software.
 In this blog we tell you all about what you should know about guided selling:

 Wikipedia provides us with a clear description: